Acetylcysteinamide

-When administered, N-acetylcysteine amide (NACA) increases glutathione levels.
+When administered, NACA increases glutathione levels.
 Glutathione neutralizes reactive oxygen species, reduces oxidative stress, and prevents induced cell damage and apoptosis.
-NACA has increased lipophilicity and membrane permeability compared to NAC (N-acetylcysteine).
+NACA has increased lipophilicity and membrane permeability compared to NAC.

-Toxicity

-N-acetylcysteine is acutely toxic when taken orally.

-chemical designation
+Chemical designation

-This compound belongs to a class of experimental compounds known as n-acyl-alpha-amino acids and their derivatives.
+This compound belongs to a class of experimental compounds known as N-acyl-alpha-amino acids and their derivatives.
 These are compounds containing an alpha-amino acid (or its derivative) with an acyl group on the terminal nitrogen atom.

-pharmacokinetics and pharmacodynamics
+Pharmacokinetics and pharmacodynamics

-The pharmacokinetics of N-Acetylcysteine amide remain unclear or unstudied.

-N-acetylcysteineamide (NACA) is an amide derivative of N-acetylcysteine (NAC) that is rapidly converted to NAC after systemic administration.
+The pharmacokinetics of NACA remain unclear or unstudied.
+It is an amide derivative of NAC that is rapidly converted to NAC after systemic administration.